 *Please note, current COVID-19 restrictions affect the operations of places where alcohol is consumed, and restrict access to beaches and public parks.
 But that doesn’t mean you should cross them off your list for 2022!
 We’ll let you know as soon as things are open and ready to be enjoyed again.

-Go up Table Mountain on the cable car and take in the magnificent views
+Go up Table Mountain on the cable car

 No Cape Town bucket list would be complete without a trip up Table Mountain.
 The Aerial Cableway affords 360° views of the city on your way to the top of the mountain.
 At the top are unbeatable views of the city, along with a restaurant where you can grab some lunch.

 Go for a walk on the Sea Point promenade